Looking for the best Kanban software? Here are the top 20 of 2021!

 Pros: Created for lean software development, portfolio management layer.

 Cons: Difficult to set up and use for non-IT teams, lack of scope overview.

 7 Microsoft Project

 Project does not offer any additional Kanban features and the task board can only be modified by adding extra columns.
-Thus, there is little chance that this solution can be used as a dedicated Kanban tool.
-However, if your team is curious and already using Microsoft Porject, this is a great way of trying out the framework without any additional investments.
-Then you can find a better suited Kanban tool as you decide to move forward with the application.
+Thus, there is little chance that this solution can be used as a dedicated Kanban software.
+However, if your team is curious and already using Microsoft Project, this is a great way of trying out the framework without any additional investments.
+Then you can find a better suited Kanban software as you decide to move forward with the application.

 Pros: Available for Microsoft Project users, basic Kanban board.

 Cons: Not a long-term Kanban solution, lacks many features and flexibility.